Bernd Baumann

-Bernd Baumann (/de/; born 31 January 1958) is a German politician of the right-wing Alternative for Germany (AfD) and chief whip of the AfD Group who has been serving as a member of the Bundestag from the state of Hamburg since 2017.
+Bernd Baumann (/de/; born 31 January 1958) is a German politician of the far-right party, Alternative for Germany (AfD) and chief whip of the AfD Group who has been serving as a member of the Bundestag from the state of Hamburg since 2017.

 Life and politics

 Baumann was born 1958 in the West German city Herne and studied economics at the Ruhr University Bochum and achieved his PhD in 1991.

 Baumann eventuated the newly founded populist AfD in 2013 and was presider (Landessprecher) of the party in the city state of Hamburg from 2015 to 2017.

 In 2017 Baumann became the first chief whip (Erster Parlamentarischer Geschäftsführer) of the AfD in the Bundestag.

 Positions

 Bernd Baumann states there is an “opprobrious campaign” against his party by the largely tax-funded nonprofit journalism organisation “Correctiv” against a private function of right-wing politicians and business people in November 2023 in which AfD and CDU politicians as well as Martin Sellner (BI) took part.
 Baumann blamed a “left-green class” of politicians and “large parts of the media” in the ARD magazin Report from Berlin.